PATIL-AMIT-UMAKANT/Credit-Card-Churn-Prediction-Using-ANN/README.md

     * RandomForestClassifier
     * Model Building (du XGboost, random forest to find the best model score!
 6. Conclusion
-   * There are 16.07% of customers who have churned.
-   * The proportion of gender count is almost equally distributed (52.9% male and 47.1%) compare to proportion of existing and attributed customer count (83.9% and 16.1%) which is highly imbalanced
-   * The proportion of attrited customers by gender **there are 14.4% more male than female who have churned**
-   * **Customers who have churned are highly educated** - A high proportion of education level of attrited customer is Graduate level (29.9%), followed by Post-Graduate level (18.8%)**
-   * A high proportion of marital status of customers who have churned is Married (43.6%), followed by Single (41.1%) compared to Divorced (7.4%) and Unknown (7.9%) status  - **Marital stuats of the attributed customers are highly clustered in Married status and Single**
-   * As you can see from the proportion of income category of attrited customer, it is highly concentrated around $60K - $80K income (37.6%), followed by Less than $40K income (16.7%) compare to attrited customers with higher annual income of 80K-120K(14.9%) and over $120K + (11.5%). **I assume that customers with higher income doesn't likely to leave their credit card services than meddle-income customer**

 # Data problem